 David concluded the psalm by saying, “But I am like an olive tree.”
 An olive tree is firmly rooted in its place.
 It quietly provides shade and its fruit gives forth nourishment; as oil, it gives off warmth and light.
 No matter how evil the people around David became, he vowed to remain firmly rooted in the Lord.
 No matter what else was happening around him, David would continue to extend a hand of peace and to behave toward others with kindness.

 Friends, David’s response to senseless cruelty must be ours as well.
 Like the man on the train, we must be beacons of light in a dark world.
 Today, let’s each do one extra act of kindness.
-No matter what anyone else may do today, we must continue to live like an olive tree — ceaselessly providing shelter, nourishment, warmth, and light, wherever we may go.
+No matter what anyone else may do today, we must continue to be like an olive tree – ceaselessly providing shelter, nourishment, warmth, and light, wherever we may go.

 In what way can you be an olive tree to others—being a beacon of light and piece to the world?